meandmax/grunt-module/README.md

 Type: `string`
 Default value: `''`

-The prefix to add before the copyright information.
+The prefix to add before the generated copyright notice.

 #### options.suffix

 Type: `string`
 Default value: `''`

-The suffix to add after the copyright information.
+The suffix to add after the generated copyright notice.

 #### options.check